Rifat-H7/AccessDesk/README.md

 # AccessDesk
-A powerful and intuitive remote access solution that puts complete computer control at your fingertips.
-AccessDesk enables seamless remote connections to any device, anywhere, transforming your local workspace into a gateway for accessing all your computers and servers.
+A powerful and intuitive remote monitoring and management (RMM) that puts complete computer control at your fingertips.
+AccessDesk enables real-time system oversight, control, and automation across distributed devices.